epadam/multitask-rasa-chatbot/README.md

 2. CI/CD for the bot

+- How to test your with Github actions using GKE
-   - deploy the bot on kubernetes
+- How to deploy your bot on GKE

 3. Monitor the bot with prometheus